hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Nor strives to censure, to obtain applause.

-The Author's motives for this publication will probably be attributed to various causes; some persons will accuse him of self-interest, but he is quite convinced, if they had published as much, and as variously us he has, they would acquit him of that charge.
+The Author's motives for this publication will probably be attributed to various causes; some persons will accuse him of self-interest, but he is quite convinced, if they had published as much, and as variously us he has, they would acquit him of that charge[^4].
 Books published by a humble individual (not a bookseller) seldom pay even for paper and printing, much less any remuneration for authorship; he forms this opinion from his own experience, believing it to be well known that

+[^4]: He, evidently, could not have been very sanguine in his expectation of gain from this work, which was laid aside for a year after the first representation, and afterwards resumed only at intervals spared from professional avocations, which be never suffered to be interrupted for such purposes, as
+	> He remembers an adage, which struck him with awe,
+	>
+	> That "who lives with the muses, must die in the straw"

 > The author has, on dancing, published more
 >